gojimmypi/RFID_Logger/README.md

 ## Overview

-This RFID Logger project uses the [ThingPulse board](https://thingpulse.com/product/epulse-low-power-esp32-development-board/) specfically because of the low-power feature. (likely adaptable to other ESP32 boards, as well) along with an RFID reader such as [this Mifare RC522 RFID Reader on Amazon](https://smile.amazon.com/gp/product/B07KGBJ9VG/).
+This RFID Logger project uses the [ThingPulse board](https://thingpulse.com/product/epulse-low-power-esp32-development-board/) specifically because of the low-power feature. (likely adaptable to other ESP32 boards, as well) along with an RFID reader such as [this Mifare RC522 RFID Reader on Amazon](https://smile.amazon.com/gp/product/B07KGBJ9VG/).
 The intention of this project is to keep track of staff movements similar to an IN/OUT attendance board.
-Clearly much of the reliability and accuracy is based on the honor system to ensure cards are consitently used.
+Clearly much of the reliability and accuracy is based on the honor system to ensure cards are consistently used.

 ## Operation

-The ESP32 microcontroller boards waits for a card to be detected.
+The ESP32 microcontroller board waits for a card to be detected.
 Once a card is present, the UID is read and sent to a web server over HTTPS and saves in a SQL table.

 In concept, this project could be used to control pretty much anything with the swipe of an RFID card.
 The receiving code could also be readily modified to save data to other databases, or even a text file.